How to Get Small Business Grants in Ontario? Types, Eligibility & Benefits

 To maximize your chances of securing funding, avoid these common pitfalls:

-• Incomplete applications – Ensure that all relevant paperwork are submitted.
+• Incomplete applications – Ensure that all relevant paperwork is submitted.

 • Generic proposals – Tailor your application to each grant program.